JayXT/PerfectSentenceShadowing/README.md

 ## EN

-An [mpv](https://mpv.io/) script for [perfect sentence shadowing](https://t.me/RefoldUA/184) (Refold Stage 3 → B: Pronunciation Training), aka, [chorusing](https://refold.la/roadmap/library/chorusing) : loop a sentence in content you are watching, record your pronunciation via microphone, and compare your take against the original — including a "flow-verlapping" overlay where pronunciation mismatches produce audible dissonance.
+An [mpv](https://mpv.io/) script for [perfect sentence shadowing](https://t.me/RefoldUA/184) (Refold Stage 3 → B: Pronunciation Training), and/or [chorusing](https://refold.la/roadmap/library/chorusing) : loop a sentence in content you are watching, record your pronunciation via microphone, and compare your take against the original — including a "flow-verlapping" overlay where pronunciation mismatches produce audible dissonance.
 The goal is to try to get as close to original pronunciation as currently possible.
 Everything happens inside mpv with single keypresses.

 ### Requirements